feld/chatmail-cookbook/README.md

 ## Final notes

 I didn't setup any Chef tests.
-It's a little hacky because it was a direct conversion of the cmdeploy logic and templates.
 If you would prefer to use Ansible this cookbook is probably an easier starting point as the steps and logic are a bit clearer.
 You'll have to convert the templates back to Jinja from ERB.
 Otherwise it should be very straightforward.

 ## Contact